PyO3/maturin/guide/src/migration.md

 ### Source distributions are not built by default

-maturin 0.13 replaced `--no-sdist` with the new `--sdist` option, source distributions are now only built when `--sdist` is specified.
+maturin 0.13 replaced `--no-sdist` with the new `--sdist` option in `maturin build` command, source distributions are now only built when `--sdist` is specified.

 ### Only build wheels for current Python interpreter in `PATH` by default